mullerdavid/ctf_writeups/hcsc24/Reverse_Patch_Adams/WRITEUP.md

 		}
 ```

-Unfortunatelly, all the parameters are heavily filtered.
+Unfortunately, all the parameters are heavily filtered.
 Commands are maximum 4 characters and only alphanumeric.
 There are also blacklisted commands as well.
 The arguments are also limited, 16 characters max, alphanumeric plus space.

 # HTTP